Gym Etiquette Every Beginning Martial Artist Should Know

 If you want to keep training injury-free, you should tap often and tap early.
 This point is somewhat related to the previous point.
 If you are training with a partner that takes care of you, they will provide you with some time to tap before you break something.
 This is especially important with leg locks because it is hard to know when the submission is on tight until it is too late.
 And leg injuries are some of the nastiest injuries to come back from.

 There is no shame in tapping.
 Leave your ego at the door.
 Don't wait until something breaks to tap.
 If you feel that there is really no way out of it, then tap.

 Come clean and keep your equipment clean

-The gym is a cesspool for germs, especially if your gym is lazy about wiping the mats after every practice.
+Gyms are a cesspool for germs, especially if your gym is lazy about cleaning the mats and gear after every practice.
 Do not add to the cesspool.
-Come with a clean clothes and make sure your gear doesn't stink.
+Come with a clean clothes and ensure your gear don't stink.
 No one wants to roll with someone whose gi smells like crap.

 Make sure to clean your equipment after every class.
 This means putting your clothes in the laundry and wiping down your gear and letting them get some open air.
 This is really important for clothes and boxing gloves.
 If they are left moist for too long, the odor becomes unbearable and pretty much irreversible.